Minnesota Renter’s Rights for Repairs

 Tenant’s Rights if Repairs Aren’t Made in Minnesota

 Minnesota tenants have the standard remedy to file a rent escrow action if the landlord doesn’t perform timely repairs.
 The escrow action court can order repairs, or various kinds of rent reduction and deduction.
+For severe issues, a tenant can also file an emergency tenant remedies action to get a court order for the landlord to begin fixing a violation immediately.
 If the problem is severe enough, the renter might also claim constructive eviction and move out.

 Can the Tenant Withhold Rent in Minnesota?